EdenYitzhak/Nginx/README.md

 **Tools Used**: GitHub Actions

 Process:
-1. Define the CI/CD pipeline using GitHub Actions.
+1. CI/CD pipeline using GitHub Actions.
 2. Configure the workflow to automate the deployment process.

 ## Code Snippets